orf53975/dahak/README.md

 # artemidorius-keylogger
-A cross-platform program written in JAVA to log keystrokes and save them to a file.
+A Windows program written in JAVA to log keystrokes and save them to a file.

 # How to use
 1. Compile the following code into a JAR file